 Planning Your Visit

 Zinfandel Food & Wine Bistro is located at Marulićeva ul.
 2, 21000 Split, in a part of the city that is walkable from the main Palace entrance and the bus and ferry terminal.
 The bistro format in this part of Split tends to suit evening visits rather than midday, both because the atmosphere settles differently after dark and because the wine focus is better served when the meal is the event rather than a break between activities.
-Specific hours, pricing, and booking arrangements are leading confirmed directly with the venue, as this information was not available at time of publication.
+Specific hours, pricing, and booking arrangements are straightforward: the venue is open daily from 12 PM to 12 AM, the price tier is 3, pricing is about USD 50 per person, and reservations are recommended.

 Cuisine and Credentials